BoilerplateMVC/Marionette-Require-Boilerplate/README.markdown

             },

-   I am also declaring a `render` method within the View.
-Backbone expects you to override the `render` method with your own functionality, so that is what I did.
-All my `render` method does is append the View's template to the page.

-   **Note**: You do not need to use Underscore.js templates.
-In fact, you don't need to use templates at all.
-I just included them so you would understand how to use them.

    Finally, I am returning the View class.

-heading.html
+welcome.html
 ------------
  This file includes a template that is included via the Require.js [text plugin](https://github.com/requirejs/text).
 Templates are typically a useful way for you to update your View (the DOM) if a Model attribute changes.
 They are also useful when you have a lot of HTML and JavaScript that you need to fit together, and instead of concatenating HTML strings inside of your JavaScript, templates provide a cleaner solution.
-Look at Underscore's documentation to read more about the syntax of Underscore.js templates.
+Look at Handlebars' and Underscore's documentation to read more about the respective syntax of these handy templating solutions.

 Model.js
 --------